edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-05-30-create-elearning-faster.md

 author:
   name: Michael Hansen
 image: blog/2018/2018-05-30-create-elearning-faster.jpg
-excerpt: A recent study found that it took an average of 71 hours to create a one-hour eLearning course with interactions.
-Developing an eLearning course takes time, but there are ways to speed up the process without compromising the quality of the final result.
+excerpt: It takes 71 hours to create a one-hour eLearning course.
+Developing an eLearning course takes time, but there are ways to speed up the process without compromising quality.
 Here's how.
 related: false
 ---

 You are committed to revamping your company’s training and have decided to work on your eLearning courses.
 Early on, you find yourself getting bogged down and lost as you work through course development, and you wonder if eLearning is really the way to go.
-After all, you could have just fired up the PC and made some quick edits to the old PowerPoints.
+After all, you could have just fired up the PC and made some quick edits to your old PowerPoints.
 Turns out, though, that faster is not always better.
-Once you have decided that eLearning is the best fit for you, here’s how to streamline your development process to develop your courses more efficiently.
+Once you have decided that eLearning is the best fit for your needs, here’s how to streamline your development process to develop your courses more efficiently.

 ## How long does it take to create one hour of learning?

-If you are questioning the time it takes to create an hour of learning you are not alone.
 Entire fields of study are dedicated to answering this question.
 In 2017, Dr. Karl Kapp and Robyn Defelice took a third pass at this, looking at data from studies in both 2003 and 2009 before comparing the average time to develop an hour of learning.
 Their results were published by [ATD here](https://www.td.org/insights/how-long-does-it-take-to-develop-one-hour-of-training-updated-for-2017){:target="_blank"}.

 What they found was this: although eLearning course development is getting more efficient, developing a quality learning experiences takes time.